 As parents we are inundated with tips and advice.
 Just remember one thing: Try to be an authoritative parent as often as you can.
 You won’t get it always right, and that’s OK.
 Our children don’t need us to get it right all the time.
 They need us to get it right more often than not.
 That’s… about it.

 I hope you find this article helpful.
-As always, if you have any questions or comments, drop me an email.
+As always, if you have any questions or comments, get in touch with me.

 Ana